WilZuber/WilZuber/README.md

 <header><h1>Wilson Z.<h1></header>

-Student at WWU with an interest in Chemistry and Computer Science.
+Student at WWU with an interest in Computer Science.
 <ul>
   <li>I use he/him pronouns.</li>
   <li>I like cartoons and video games.</li>